openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 A claims path pointer is a pointer into the JSON structure of the Verifiable Credential, identifying one or more claims.
 A claims path pointer MUST be a non-empty array of strings and non-negative integers.
-A `*` string value indicates that all elements of the currently selected array(s) are to be selected; any other string indicates that the respective key is to be selected; and a non-negative integer indicates that the respective index in an array is to be selected.
+A string value indicates that the respective key is to be selected, the special string value `*` indicates that all elements of the currently selected array(s) are to be selected;
+and a non-negative integer indicates that the respective index in an array is to be selected.
 The path is formed as follows:

   - Start with an empty array.